 You’ll also want to make sure that you are at a good point in your health journey before embarking on any kind of cleanse, detox, or fasting protocol (see my related post on the risks of intermittent fasting for women).

-Here are five potential benefits of a juice cleanse.
+Here are ten potential benefits of a juice cleanse.

 When you consume only juice and avoid solid foods, you’re likely in a fasted state.
 Fasting has a host of benefits, but one of the most notable ones is immune system rejuvenation.

-In a fasted state, your body begins to deplete glycogen stores.
+In a fasted state where you are only consuming vegetable juices and no whole foods, your body begins to deplete glycogen stores.
 The biochemical processes involved in using stored glycogen promote healing throughout the body.
 In addition, fasting could signal the body to rid itself of damaged cells and produce new ones.

 In this way, doing a juice cleanse can help mimic the fasted state and, therefore, can help boost the immune system.

-If you’ve paid attention to the wellness space over the past couple of years, you’ve likely heard how important it is to have a diverse microbiome and overall healthy gut.
+If you’ve paid attention to the wellness space over the past couple of years, you’ve likely heard how important it is to have a diverse microbiome and overall healthy gut and digestive tract.

 One study showed that a three-day vegetable and fruit juice-based diet led to significant improvements in the gut microbiome, due to the fermentable fiber found in juices.